Reinforcement learning-based estimation for partial differential equations: Results

 Beginning with $p = 3$ sensors, Figure \ref{fig:Burgers_error} reports the mean (lines) and standard deviation (shaded areas) of the normalized $L_2$ error for 3 values of $Re$ not present in the training dataset $\mZ_\mathrm{train}$ used to construct the ROM and train the RL-ROE.
 The RL-ROE is almost as accurate as the lower bound, while the KF-ROE has normalized error around 1, which indicates complete failure.

-The velocity magnitude of the reference solutions for the same 3 values of $Re$ and the corresponding RL-ROE and KF-ROE reconstructed high-dimensional estimates are shown at $t = 50$ in Figure \ref{fig:NS_snapshots}.
+The velocity magnitude of the ground-truth solutions for the same 3 values of $Re$ and the corresponding RL-ROE and KF-ROE reconstructed high-dimensional estimates are shown at $t = 50$ in Figure \ref{fig:NS_snapshots}.
 Remarkably, the RL-ROE is manages to estimate very precisely the entire flow field across different dynamical regimes, with the steady wake at $Re = 35$ being reproduced equally well as the wake of vortices at $Re = 65$ and 105.
 The KF-ROE, on the other hand, struggles to estimate the flow fields for all 3 Reynolds numbers, and instead predicts a velocity field that is almost everywhere zero except in the wake.
 Again, the superiority of the RL-ROE is granted by the nonlinearity of its policy -- in fact, bifurcations such as the one exhibited by this flow are inherently nonlinear phenomena.
 Appendix \ref{sec:NoiseNS} shows corresponding results in the presence of non-zero observation noise.

-Figure \ref{fig:NS_error_vs_s} reports the time average of the normalized $L_2$ error as a function of $\mu$ for $p = 3$, with the values present in $\mZ_\mathrm{train}$ indicated by large circles.
+Figure \ref{fig:NS_error_vs_s_p} (left) reports the time average of the normalized $L_2$ error as a function of $\mu$ for $p = 3$, with the values present in $\mZ_\mathrm{train}$ indicated by large circles.
 The RL-ROE exhibits robust performance across the entire range of Reynolds numbers, including in the vicinity of the bifurcation at $Re_c \sim 40$ and for values of $Re$ not seen during training.

-Figure \ref{fig:NS_error_vs_p} displays the average over time and over $Re$ of the normalized $L_2$ error for varying number $p$ of sensors.
+Figure \ref{fig:NS_error_vs_s_p} (right) displays the average over time and over $Re$ of the normalized $L_2$ error for varying number $p$ of sensors.
 Although the KF-ROE eventually becomes very accurate in the presence of a large number $p$ of sensors, the accuracy of the RL-ROE remains remarkably stable as $p$ decreases, allowing it to vastly outperforms the KF-ROE as soon as $p < 8$.
-Once again, this showcases the benefits of using a nonlinear policy to correct the estimator dynamics (\ref{eq:EstimatorDynamics}).
+This again showcases the benefits of using a nonlinear policy to correct the estimator dynamics.